→This post may contain affiliate links.

 Using the face mask brush to apply the clay mask to my face gives me flashbacks to getting a facial where the esthetician is smoothly applying a mask and instantly let’s me relax.

 Using the face mask brush, apply an even layer to your face and jawline.
 Do not get too close to or in your eyes.
-I like to start by first applying a thin layer to my face, and then applying a second thicker layer.
+To apply the mask, I like to start by first applying a thin layer to my face, and evening out with a second layer.

 You should apply an approx 1/8″ layer of mask to your skin.
 So not super thin, but a moderate application.
 It will look something like below, you can see how I have applied a good layer.
 This is the bentonite and apple cider vinegar mask I applied after I took the photos for this post: